A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut

 If you know for a fact that your wealth health is in good shape, great.
 If not, start by performing a financial audit.
 You can’t improve unless you know what’s wrong.

 Having the state of your finances in front of you in black and white can be a rude awakening.
-I know it was for Sporty and I. But, that’s what motivated us to change.
+I know it was for Sporty and me.
+But, that’s what motivated us to change.
 It’s also what led to us becoming debt-free.

 We hired a financial advisor to help dig us out of the hole we were in.
 If you’re in a position to do that, go for it.
 Just make sure the person is reputable.
 If you’re not, I always point people to Dave Ramsay.